jonathancho/DaboHealthBattleship/README.md

 There are also no checks to make sure a player does not shoot at the same place twice

 I have not tested with more than two clients so I have no idea if more than 2 people playing at a time is possible.
 (Probably not)

+Also I have only done limited testing on my own computer.
+I tried testing using a friend's machine but it didn't seem to work because of blocked ports? (not sure)